code-flow/aiwriter/README.md

 # What is AiWriter?

+> [!CAUTION]
+> This repository / WordPress plugin will no longer be actively maintained after December 2023.

 ## Boost Your Content Creation with AI-Powered Writing: The Ultimate AiWriter Plugin for WordPress Bloggers and Writers.

 Hello 👋, welcome to AiWriter - the ultimate AI-powered WordPress plugin for bloggers, writers and copywriters!
 If you're